Why is social play important?

 Based on her observations of children, Parten formulated a theory and classification of children’s play corresponding to the stages of children’s development2.

-6 Stages Of Play
+Mildred Parten Stages Of Play in Early Childhood

 Here’s an overview of Parten’s six developmental stages of play with social participation.
 The older the child, the more they participate in the higher social stages of play.
 These are powerful forms of learning for young children3.

-Unoccupied play is usually found in very young children with age from birth through three.
+Unoccupied play is usually found in very young children aged from birth through three.
 In the first few months of life children typically begin this first common form of play.
 This is the stage of development where babies or young children seemingly make a lot of random movements with their arms, legs, hands, and feet, but they do not engage with others.

 During this time children do not seem to be playing but occupy themselves with watching anything that happens to be of momentary interest.